Spanish Medical Interpreting Program

 Dates will vary per calendar year.
 This year’s dates are listed in the “Get Started with SMIP!”
 Canvas Class.

-Tests are generally open between May and August.
+Testing is generally open between April and September.

 To be accepted into the program each fall quarter, you must schedule an entrance test during this window.